Moors Valley Country Park

-Moors Valley Country Park, officially Moors Valley Country Park and Forest, is a Country Park jointly managed by Dorset Council and Forestry England situated in Ashley Heath, Dorset on the border with Hampshire, in the south of England.
+Moors Valley Country Park, officially Moors Valley Country Park and Forest, is a Country Park jointly managed by Dorset Council and Forestry England.
+It is situated in Ashley Heath, Dorset on the border with Hampshire, in the south of England.

 The park has adventure play equipment, a tree top walkway, a 'Go Ape!' high ropes course, a visitor centre and restaurant.
 There is also a narrow gauge steam railway (the Moors Valley Railway), a golf course, lakes, cycle hire, waymarked walks and cycle routes.
 A ranger service provides a wide range of events and an educational programme.
 A parkrun event takes place every Saturday morning at 9 am on the park.